SummerSlam (1988): Aftermath

-Several of the WWF's stars from the beginning of its national expansion in 1984 slowly began leaving the promotion over the next few months, including Ken Patera, Junkyard Dog, The British Bulldogs (particularly Dynamite Kid) and Don Muraco as the WWF began focusing on new talent such as Bad News Brown, Rick Rude, the Ultimate Warrior, the Powers of Pain, and the Brain Busters (who would arrive in October 1988).
+Several of the WWF's stars from the beginning of its national expansion in 1984 slowly began leaving the promotion over the next few months, including Ken Patera, Junkyard Dog, The British Bulldogs (particularly Dynamite Kid), and Don Muraco as the WWF began focusing on new talents such as Bad News Brown, Rick Rude, the Ultimate Warrior, the Powers of Pain, and the Brain Busters (who would arrive in October 1988).

-Later in 1988, The Big Boss Man would join forces with the One Man Gang (who by then had changed his character to Akeem, hailing from "Deepest Darkest Africa") to form the tag team called "The Twin Towers".
+Later in 1988, The Big Boss Man would join forces with the One Man Gang (who by then; had changed his character to Akeem, hailing from "Deepest Darkest Africa") to form the tag team called "The Twin Towers".

-The Bolsheviks began to fall down the tag team ranks, losing in feuds with the Powers of Pain and later from the newly arrived Bushwhackers.
+The Bolsheviks began to fall down the tag team ranks, losing in feuds with the Powers of Pain and later with the newly arrived Bushwhackers and Rockers.

-Following the inaugural 1988 event, SummerSlam became one of the WWF's most successful events as well as one of the WWF's original four pay-per-views, along with WrestleMania, Survivor Series, and Royal Rumble, which were eventually dubbed the "Big Four".
+Following the inaugural 1988 event, SummerSlam became one of the WWF's most successful events, as well as one of the WWF's original four pay-per-views, along with WrestleMania, Survivor Series, and Royal Rumble, which were eventually dubbed the "Big Four".
 Those four events, along with King of the Ring introduced in 1993, were known as the "Classic Five" (or "Big Five") until 2002, as the King of the Ring PPV was discontinued after 2002.
-In October 2021, Money in the Bank joined the four to become part of the "Big Five".
-SummerSlam has also been referred to as "The Biggest Party of the Summer," and eventually became the promotion's second biggest event of the year behind WrestleMania.
+In August 2021, Money in the Bank joined the four to become part of the "Big Five".
+SummerSlam has also been referred to as "The Biggest Party of the Summer", and eventually became the promotion's second biggest event of the year behind WrestleMania.
 In May 2002, the WWF was renamed to World Wrestling Entertainment (WWE), and the "WWE" abbreviation became an orphaned initialism in April 2011.
-SummerSlam continued to be held in August every year until 2022, as that year's event was scheduled to be held in July.
+SummerSlam continued to be held in August every year, except for 2022, which was held in July.
+From 2025 onwards, SummerSlam is held as a two-night event.